peterarose/ufss/README.md

 (Note: ufss is only written for python 3, so you may need to run pip3 install ufss if pip points to python 2 on your machine)

-Visualizing Feynman diagrams requires a $\TeX$ distribution
+Visualizing Feynman diagrams requires a TeX distribution

 ## Overview